Your Visit Is Confirmed — Let’s Help You Prepare

 After Your Visit:

-If you’re preparing for your baby’s arrival, this visit helps you feel informed, confident, and supported from the very beginning.
+• If you’re preparing for your baby’s arrival, this visit is designed to help you feel informed, confident, and supported from the very beginning.

-Most families book around 36 weeks, unless you have:
+Most families schedule their prenatal consultation around 36 weeks, unless additional support is indicated earlier.

 Partners are strongly encouraged to attend.
 We’ll walk through: